anlutro/laravel-4-smart-errors/readme.md

 Alternatively, run `composer require anlutro/l4-smart-errors`, which will automatically update your composer.json and download the package.

+The package tries to maintain 5.3 compatibility but due to incompatibilities with require-dev packages, is not tested on travis.
+If you find a 5.3 problem with the library, please open an issue.

+## Usage
 When the package has been downloaded, add the following to the list of service providers in app/config/app.php:

 	'anlutro\L4SmartErrors\L4SmartErrorsServiceProvider',